glouppe/info8002-large-scale-data-systems/lecture7.md

         - Sort by keys.
             - Different mappers may have output the same key.
     - Reduce:
-        - Input is the sorted output of mappers.
+        - Accept an intermediate key and a set of values for the key.
-        - To aggregate the results, call the user-defined reduce function for each key, along with the list of values for that key.
+        - For each unique, combine these values through a user-defined `reduce` function to form a smaller set of values.

 ---